Ortus-Solutions/commandbox/src/compile-docs.md

 to populate the JAR manifest automatically.
 The DSL maps package fields such as `name`, `slug`, `version`, `author`, `shortDescription`, `homepage`, `documentation`, and the first license URL to manifest attributes.
-An optional `box.json` `manifest` struct is applied last, so those values override the generated package metadata.
+An optional `java.manifest` struct is applied last, so those values override the generated package metadata.

 For example: